 Today the Wärtsilä power plant supplies 85 MW of reliable power to these facilities via a medium voltage 13.8 kV grid.
 The power plant was built in five phases.
 Phase 1 was delivered 2002 and comprised four Wärtsilä 18V32LN generating sets running on crude oil.
 Phase 2 was delivered 2004 and comprised three Wärtsilä 18V34SG generating sets running on associated gas coming from the CPF.
 Phases 3, 4 and 5, delivered in 2007, 2008 and 2012, added six more Wärtsilä 18V32 generating sets running on crude oil.

-In June 2010, Wärtsilä was awarded the contract to convert the first four Wärtsilä engines into Wärtsilä 18V32LNGD, gas-diesel engines, utilizing associated gas as the main fuel, with crude oil as the pilot and back-up fuel.
+In June 2010, Wärtsilä was awarded the contract to convert the first four Wärtsilä engines into Wärtsilä 18V32GD, gas-diesel engines, utilising associated gas as the main fuel, with crude oil as the pilot and back-up fuel.
 The aim of the conversion was to mitigate the plant’s environmental impact and to take advantage of the available associated gas for power production.
 Wärtsilä was co-developing the project under the United Nations’ Clean Development Mechanism (CDM) to enable the project to access carbon financing.
 Wärtsilä was also awarded a two-year Operations Advisory and Maintenance contract.